Enzo-Godoy/PaginasWeb/CSS Flexbox challenges/README.md

-Exercises using Flexbox properties to make some responsive design.
+Exercises using Flexbox property to make some responsive design.